 The Common Link

 What I found most fascinating as we neared the completion of our 2-year study is the commonality between the design errors.
-It’s not like designers were making one-off mistakes here and there.
+It’s not like design team is making one-off mistakes here and there.
 There were hundreds of different schematics in this study, and all of them had the same design-breaking flaws.

 I don't necessarily think it’s the designer’s fault.
 There’s just too much ground to cover in today’s schematic design reviews.
 When it comes to meeting a release window, errors are going to slip through the cracks.
 Overall, there’s just way too many human-based variables to consider in the schematic review process.
 How do you ever know what caused a design flaw to slip through to manufacturing?